JuliaYan-hub/recipes-analysis/README.md

 For the baseline model, I trained a **Linear Regression model** to predict the average rating of recipes.
 The dataset was randomly split into training (80%) and test (20%) sets to evaluate the model.
 The two key features in this baseline model are `real_30_minutes_or_less`, a binary nominal feature indicating whether the recipe takes 30 minutes or less to prepare based on `minutes` (`1` for `True` and `0` for `False`), and `'is_easy'`, a binary nominal feature indicating whether the recipe is tagged as "easy" (`1` for `True` and `0` for `False`).

 The baseline model has an MAE of **0.4617**.
-This means that the predictions of baseline model are, on average, off by about **0.4617** points from the observed average ratings.
-Given that `average_rating` ranges from 1 to 5, we can say that the model's preformance is acceptable.
-Nevertheless, surther analysis of additional features like `n_steps`, `n_ingredients`, and `calories` and more advanced models to improve performance and better capture the factors influencing recipe ratings are needed.
+This means that the predictions of the baseline model are, on average, off by about **0.4617** points from the observed average ratings.
+Given that `average_rating` ranges from 1 to 5, we can say that the model's performance is acceptable.
+Nevertheless, further analysis of additional features like `n_steps`, `n_ingredients`, and `calories` and more advanced models to improve performance and better capture the factors influencing recipe ratings are needed.

 ## Final Model